JuPfu/chelona/Readme.md

 ![RDF 1.1 Formats](ressources/RDF-Formats.png)

-*Cheló̱na* successfully masters the complete TriG-, Turtle- and N-Triples test suites described at http://www.w3.org/TR/rdf11-testcases/.
+*Cheló̱na* successfully masters the complete TriG-, Turtle-, N-Triples and N-Quad test suites described at http://www.w3.org/TR/rdf11-testcases/.
 The 100% compliance of the Turtle test suite is listed at https://dvcs.w3.org/hg/rdf/raw-file/default/rdf-turtle/reports/index.html#subj_10 .
 The compliance of the TriG- and N-Triples test suite is reported to the W3C gremium.